Not sure what you need to do to get your Wyoming contractor’s license and start your business? We have the step-by-step guide here.

 While I can’t wave a magic wand and make the process disappear, I can make it easier.
 I’ve sorted through Wyoming’s rules and regulations to bring you an easy-to-follow guide to getting your contractor license.

 I wasn’t lying when I said you need a Wyoming contractor’s license to work on professional projects.
 Why, though?
 There’s a good reason for regulating contractors, and it isn’t just a bunch of red tape.

-Licensure laws maintain safety and quality standards for contractors in the state.
-Wyoming doesn’t want to let just anyone buy power tools and start offering construction services.
+Contractor licensure laws maintain safety and quality standards for contractors in the state.
+Wyoming doesn’t want to let just anyone buy power tools and start offering contractor services.
 Can you imagine how much faulty building, electrical, or plumbing work could slip through the cracks if any gung-ho kid could set up shop?